 Some ghosts will focus on small details, i.e. a rat on the vision card will point to a location containing a rat, while others will use a general setting of a vision – like nature and branches or just a prevalent color of the card.
 If the cards in the ghost’s hand are no good, he can discard them three times (or less, depending on the difficulty).

 Not to mention that everyone wants to play as the ghost eventually.
 This fact alone makes sure you’ll never play just one game.
 The ghost has the most direct influence on the quality of the game (and also the enjoyment of other players).
 It’s a responsible job, but also the one that makes every game unique.

 For the optimal experience, the game requires more players than usual.
 Four (3+1) is the absolute minimum, 5 or 6 seems to work best.

 Editions and Expansions

 - Tajemnicze Domostwo (2013) is the original title of the game when it was first released.
 If you come across it, you can buy it without hesitation, as the gameplay is text-free and completely language-independent.
 The artwork is mainly the same, only the production level is a bit lower.

-- Mysterium Park (2020) is a sequel, that was released at the end of 2020.
+- Mysterium Park (2020) is a sequel released at the end of 2020.
 It comes with a new setting (circus), together with artwork.
 The game mechanics are also streamlined – simplified with a shorter set-up.

-You’re now looking for just tow things (suspect and location), which makes the games shorter.
+You’re now looking for just two things (suspect and location), which makes the games shorter.